Sesame Logo

 Written by

 Experiencing occasional stress and anxiety is normal.
-After all, daily life can sometimes be full of minor stressors.
-Think: being stuck in a traffic jam, forgetting to pay a bill, the internet failing before an important call or getting into a disagreement with a loved one.
-Still, life’s daily hassles can add up.
+After all, daily life is full of minor stressors: being stuck in a traffic jam, forgetting to pay a bill, the internet failing before an important call, getting into a disagreement with a loved one.
+Still, those small inconveniences can add up.

 Some evidence-based activities that can help with stress management include: